Applied Positive Psychology

 OnLine

-Cognitive-behavioral models of change, although traditionally focused on correcting maladaptive thinking-feeling-doing patterns, can also serve as an effective framework for understanding how positive psychology applications lead to sustainable well-being.
-The relationship between positive and negative life experiences will be explored, along with the role of acceptance-based approaches.
-While students are not expected to become CBT clinicians after this course, they will be able to more accurately identify core mechanisms of adaptive, maladaptive, and optimal functioning that can help in designing effective positive psychology interventions.
+Cognitive-behavioral models of change can serve as an effective framework for understanding how positive psychology applications lead to sustainable well-being.
+The relationship between positive and negative life experiences will be explored, along with core elements of CBT that can take a positive psychology-based approach, including thought records, homework, and schema work.
+While students are not expected to become CBT clinicians after this course, they will be able to more accurately identify core cognitive mechanisms of adaptive, maladaptive, and optimal functioning that can help in designing effective positive psychology interventions.
+Emphasis will be placed on the effect of positive psychology and CBT integrations on health and well-being, including case examples.
+Special topics related to culture, spirituality, chronic pain, athletes, and anxiety will be addressed.

 OnLine